EddOliver/DecentralizedCloudAccelerator/FPGAdevelopment/README.md

 # Xilinx Varium C1100 FPGA development through Vitis

-Of course the better course of action here is to join the Xilinx Developeer Program to have access to several training opportunities and content!
+Of course the better course of action here is to join the Xilinx Developer Program to have access to several training opportunities and content!

 <img src="https://i.ibb.co/HCNQmMh/developerprogram.png">